isomerpages/tp-virtualcampus/index.md

           description: Check out the other channels to see what else is happening around campus!
           url: /be-caring/caring-for-community/
   - infopic:
+      title: Freshmen Orientation Programme 2022
+      subtitle: Infopic Subtitle
+      description: Dear Freshmen, welcome to the TP Fam!
+The Freshmen Orientation Programme is where you will start your journey with us!
+      button: DISCOVER THE ACTION
+      url: /be-involved/freshmenorientation
+      image: /images/FOP EDM_1920px by 1080px.jpg
+      alt: freshmenorientation 2022
+  - infopic:
       title: TP Open House 2022
       subtitle: Create Your Tomorrow with Us